 - Limited data on localized losses and difficulties connecting local context with national monitoring systems, loss accounting and risk assessments.

-In support of UNISDR's mandate, Champions can help secure tangible commitments from other high-profile individuals to create an enabling environment for disaster risk reduction to take place.
+In support of UNDRR's mandate, Champions can help secure tangible commitments from other high-profile individuals to create an enabling environment for disaster risk reduction to take place.

 Tangible commitments are needed most from: